iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/AllOrAnyExp.ecdbtest.md

 | 0x152     |

-# AllOrAnyExp with ANY in select
+# ANY in select clause

 - dataset: AllProperties.bim